weizequan/BMFN/README.md

 # Code and Data Preparation

-We highly appreciate YapengTian for the shared features and code.
+We highly appreciate [@YapengTian](https://github.com/YapengTian/AVE-ECCV18) for the shared features and code.

 ## Download Features ##

 Two kinds of features (i.e., Visual features and Audio features) are required for experiments.

-- Visual Features: You can download the VGG visual features from here.
+- Visual Features: You can download the VGG visual features from [here](https://drive.google.com/file/d/1hQwbhutA3fQturduRnHMyfRqdrRHgmC9/view).
-* Audio Features: You can download the VGG-like audio features from here.
+* Audio Features: You can download the VGG-like audio features from [here](https://drive.google.com/file/d/1F6p4BAOY-i0fDXUOhG7xHuw_fnO5exBS/view).
-+ Additional Features: You can download the features of background videos here, which are required for the experiments of the weakly-supervised setting.
++ Additional Features: You can download the features of background videos [here](https://drive.google.com/file/d/1I3OtOHJ8G1-v5G2dHIGCfevHQPn-QyLh/view), which are required for the experiments of the weakly-supervised setting.

 After downloading the features, please place them into the ```data``` folder.
 The structure of the ```data```  folder is shown as follows: